 It is the first popular system firmware introduced by IBM for its CP/M OS in 1975 AD.

-How BIOS works?
+How does BIOS work?

 BIOS is an important part of the CPU.
 When you power on your computer at first the Processor starts doing its work, and at first, the processor calls BIOS firmware, and BIOS gets activated and BIOS will do POST checked to initialize and identify the hardware like hard disks, RAM, peripheral devices, GPU, DMA Controllers and many more.
-And if all is ok then BIOS will load the first sector of each storage device and loads in memory and scans for valid MBR.
+And if all is ok then BIOS will load the first sector of each storage device and loads in memory and scan for valid MBR.
 If the master boot record(MBR) is found then it will execute the boot loader low-level code present in MBR, which allows the user to select a partition to boot from.
 If not found first, it proceeds to the next device in the boot order (set in BIOS).
 If no MBR is found then will give an error like "please insert the disk".
 If found then will hand over full control to OS and BIOS will go to sleep mode.

 It is also called legacy BIOS or normal BIOS.

 UEFI stands for Unified Extensible Firmware Interface.
 It is the successor of BIOS, not a replacement.
 It is user-friendly GUI-based BIOS.
-The task of both BIOS and UEFI are the same and the main difference lies in the location of the firmware code, how they prepare the system before handling to OS, and what convenience it offers for calling the code while the system is running. in addition to that, it also has advance and features like a secure boot which will discuss later.
+The task of both BIOS and UEFI are the same and the main difference lies in the location of the firmware code, how they prepare the system before handling to OS, and what convenience it offers for calling the code while the system is running. in addition to that, it also has advanced features like a secure boot which will discuss later.

 EFI specifications were initially developed by Intel.
 Its first initialization is developed for Intel–HP Itanium platform in the mid-1990s.
 In July 2005, Intel stops its development of EFI specifications.
 Later in 2007, Intel with other large computer technology companies like AMD, Dell, IBM, Microsoft, Lenovo, AMI, and Phoenix agreed to use the rebrand of EFI ie UEFI as a universal replacement for BIOS because of various technology evolution will discuss below.